Not sure what to do in San Gil? Worry not.

-San Gil, the “adventure capital” of Colombia, is filled with adrenaline-pumping activities to do.
-Ranging from bungee jumping to extreme caving to level 5 rafting, you will never run out of crazy things to do in San Gil.
+This small town in the Santander Department is nicknamed the “adventure capital” of Colombia, and there are plenty of adrenaline-pumping activities to keep travelers entertained.
+From bungee jumping to extreme caving and level 5 rafting, you will never run out of fun things to do in San Gil.

 When visiting Barichara, make sure you check out Salto del Mico for the best views of the lush scenery of Colombia.
 Then take a short hike on Camino Real and arrive in another historical colonial town called Guane.